103 Languages Supported for Real-Time Translation — Any Direction

 Live conversation rarely stays inside the neat boundaries of a single language.
 A few edge cases are worth calling out because they come up a lot.

 Proper nouns and names.
-Names of people, companies, and places are the hardest thing for an ASR system to get right because they don't follow dictionary distributions.
-You'll occasionally see a name come out phonetically odd.
-The translation layer typically leaves proper nouns untranslated, which is the correct behavior — "Guillermo" should stay "Guillermo" in English, not become "William".
+Names of people, companies, and places are the hardest thing for an ASR system to get right because they don’t follow dictionary distributions.
+You’ll occasionally see a name come out phonetically odd.
+The translation layer typically leaves proper nouns untranslated, which is the correct behavior — “Guillermo” should stay “Guillermo” in English, not become “William”.
 For critical names (medical appointments, legal conversations), it helps to also type or show the name in writing once.
+You can also add names as keyterms from the menu — Scribe v2 supports keyterm prompting, which biases the engine toward recognizing the names you’ve told it about.

 Any-to-Any Direction

-With 47 languages and any-direction pairing, you get 2,162 unique language pairs.
+With 103 languages and any-direction pairing, you get 10,506 unique language pairs.
 Both sides of the conversation are translated simultaneously with two-way translation, so neither speaker has to wait.

 Popular Language Pairs